 We strive to recruit and retain the most qualified staff, foster inclusive and family-friendly working practices, and enable individuals to reach their full potential by providing plentiful opportunities for personal and professional development.

-We are committed to ensuring a fair and transparent recruitment process of all our research, academic and professional support staff.
+We are committed to ensuring a fair and transparent recruitment process for all our research, academic and professional support staff.

 Tackling Unconscious Bias